MLB Spring Training 2018: Pittsburgh Pirates Topple Tampa Bay Rays In Bradenton

 In the offseason, the Pirates famously traded superstar Andrew McCutchen to the San Francisco Giants, while the Rays sent homegrown franchise cornerstone Evan Longoria to the same team.

-Traded to Pittsburgh in the off season, Corey Dickerson was in left field for the Pirates.
+Traded to Pittsburgh in the offseason, Corey Dickerson was in left field for the Pirates.
 “He is just 28 years old and figures to help the Pirates replicate some of Andrew McCutchen’s production in the outfield after they traded away the five-time All-Star and 2013 National League MVP to the San Francisco Giants this offseason,” the Bleacher Report commented about Dickerson, who had one hit and one RBI in yesterday’s game.

-In the 2017 regular season, the Pittsburgh Pirates finished in fourth place with a 75-87 record in NL East, while the attendance challenged (and thereby revenue challenged) Tampa Bay Rays placed third in the AL East with an 80-82 record.
+In the 2017 regular season, the Pittsburgh Pirates finished in fourth place with a 75-87 record in NL East, while the attendance-challenged (and thereby revenue-challenged) Tampa Bay Rays placed third in the AL East with an 80-82 record.
 Although the Pirates may or may not surprise in their division, the Rays figure to be a non-factor in the competitive AL East, especially given how the New York Yankees and the Boston Red Sox upgraded their squads.
 There are persistent MLB rumors that free agent slugger Jose Bautista, formerly of the Toronto Blue Jays, could sign with the Rays, however.